marfarma/simple-image-sizes/trunk/readme.txt

 2. Regenerating

 == Changelog ==
+* 1.0.5
+	* Only add css and js script in the media page to avoid any javascript error in other pages
+	* Rectify css
+	* Add function to get the code for the function.php file of the theme
+	* Don't redefine the Wordpress basic size names
 * 1.0.4
 	* Fix the add_image_size issue ( height and width reversed )
 * 1.0.3